 Adobe Lightroom is a very efficient and easy way to remove the fisheye effect from your photos.
 The below photo took less than half a minute and I added some vibrant colors along with removing the barrel distortion.

 Adobe Lightroom has many features so it is much more than just a tool for fisheye correction.
 It is great value for money when using all its other features.
-You can view the latest Adobe Lightroom 6 price here.
+You care read more on the latest version Adobe Photoshop Lightroom here.

 For fisheye removal, this software is very easy to use.
 You import your photos which have barrel distortion.
 Then follow the below steps;

 - Click on “Develop”.